"Why are pilots so reluctant to perform go-arounds?" — Marty O.

 “I think there are two very important reasons why pilots are reluctant to perform go-arounds.

 First, there is a negative perception surrounding go-arounds that defies logic.
-Instead of viewing a go-around as a positive tool to correct an unsafe or uncomfortable situation, pilots feel that it is an admission of a screw up and demonstrates to passengers or even those on the ground that we messed up.
-Admit it, don’t we think just that if we see someone go-around on short final?
+Instead of viewing a go-around as a positive tool to correct an unsafe or uncomfortable situation, pilots feel that it is an admission of a screw-up, and demonstrates to passengers or even those on the ground that we messed up.
+Admit it: Don’t we just think that if we see someone go-around on short final?
 This is such a false message and must be overcome.
-Go-arounds are a valuable tool to pilots and must be considered an option at all times!
+Go-arounds are a valuable tool to pilots and must be considered an option at all times.

-Second, go-arounds are not routinely practiced by pilots and as a result, many pilots have not integrated them into their flying repertoire.
+Secondly, go-arounds are not routinely practiced by pilots and as a result, many pilots have not integrated them into their flying repertoire.
 Just think about all the bad and dangerous landings that could have been avoided by a judicious go-around.
 We must therefore integrate go-arounds into our flying so that we are comfortable and confident that we can perform them safely when needed.

-The sequence of adding power, transitioning to a climb, managing flaps and gear, and making radio calls often gets confused.
+The sequence of adding power, transitioning to climb, managing flaps and gear, and making radio calls often gets confused.
 Simply talking through your plan of attack for a go-around will help you be ready for this very important event.”

 Do you practice go-arounds outside of flight reviews or checkrides?